North Carolina

 • Provide the state with documentation for tuition and fees charged

-• Provide graduation rates of voucher students to the state
+• Provide graduation rates of scholarship students to the state

 Governing Statutes